lulf/dove/README.md

 ## TODO

-* Support link layer
+* Flow, transfer and dispotition handling.

-* Finish SASL support
+* Finish SASL support (missing SCRAM* support)
 * TLS/SSL support
 * Some AMQP 1.0 types are not yet implemented
 * A higher level API for messaging clients to improve ease of use